Jefferson49/ExtendedImportExport/README.md

 ### Example Script
 The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script

+## Translation
+You can help to translate this module.
+The translation is based on [gettext](https://en.wikipedia.org/wiki/Gettext) and uses .po files, which can be found in [/resources/lang/](https://github.com/Jefferson49/DownloadGedcomWithURL/tree/main/resources/lang).
+You can use a local editor like [Poedit](https://poedit.net/) or notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/DownloadGedcomWithURL) of the module.
+You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.
+Updated translations will be included in the next release of this module.

+Currently, the following languages are already available:
++ English
++ German

 ## Bugs and feature requests
 If you experience any bugs or have a feature request for this webtrees custom module, you can [create a new issue](https://github.com/Jefferson49/DownloadGedcomWithURL/issues).